 If a large number of shares of our common stock is sold in the open market after this offering, or the perception that such sales will occur, the trading price of our common stock could decrease.
 In addition, the sale of these shares could impair our ability to raise capital through the sale of additional common stock.
-After this offering, we will have an aggregate of 184,457,732 shares of our common stock unthorized but unissued and not reserved for specific purposes.
+After this offering, we will have an aggregate of 184,457,732 shares of our common stock authorized but unissued and not reserved for specific purposes.
 In general, we may issue all of these shares without any action or approval by our stockholders.
 We may issue shares of our common stock in connection with acquisitions.

 Upon consummation of the offering, we will have 106,449,511 shares of our common stock outstanding.
-Of these shares, all shares sold in the offering, other than shares, if any, purchased by our affiliates, will be "restricted securities" as that term is defined in Rule 144 under the Securities Act.
+Of these shares, all shares sold in the offering, other than shares, if any, purchased by our affiliates, will be freely tradable.
+The remaining shares of our common stock will be "restricted securities" as that term is defined in Rule 144 under the Securities Act.
 Restricted securities may not be resold in a public distribution except in compliance with the registration requirements of the Securities Act or pursuant to an exemption therefrom, including the exemptions provided by Regulation S and Rule 144 promulgated under the Securities Act.